guard2020/guardce/README.md

 ```

-## Instructions to run GUARD PLATFORM on openshift platform
+## How to run GUARD PLATFORM on openshift platform

+Please before take a look on Volumes part.

 ```console
 $ cd guard-openshift